Structures and Lagrangian statistics of the Taylor-Green Dynamo: Statistics of fluctuations

 In order to estimate the non-Gaussianity of a field $f$, the temporal evolution of its flatness $\langle f^4 \rangle/\langle f^2\rangle^2$ is measured.
 The flatness of the magnetic field starts from a large value (see Fig.~\ref{fig:flatness}) originating from their stretched tails.
 During the non-linear phase its flatness strongly reduces and reaches a slightly sub-Gaussian value for the perpendicular component $b_\perp$ while it is super-Gaussian for the parallel component $b_\parallel$.
 A significant change can also be observed for the flatness of the velocity field PDFs (see also Fig.~\ref{fig:flatness}).
 The perpendicular component $v_\perp$ starts slightly sub-Gaussian and fluctuates around the Gaussian value $3$, while the flatness of the component $v_\parallel$ is clearly larger and comparable to that of $b_\parallel$ during the saturated phase.
 These changes in the behavior of the flatness temporal evolution allow to clearly distinguish the three phases of the dynamo action indicated by the vertical lines drawn in Fig.~\ref{fig:diag} and \ref{fig:flatness}).

-Another quantity often studied in HIT context, is the PDF of the fluid acceleration that is displayed in Fig.~\ref{fig:PDF_acc} (left).
-Contrarily to the PDFs of the velocity there are no significant differences among perpendicular and parallel components.
-In order to improve statistics, these components have been averaged.
-The acceleration has strongly non-Gaussian tails as usually observed in HIT\cite{porta-bodenschatz-etal:2001}.
-The fluctuations of the acceleration decrease from the kinematic to the saturated phase, as observed in Fig.~\ref{fig:PDF_acc} (left).
-Indeed, the rms acceleration reduces from $a_{rms}=80$ for the hydrodynamic phase to $a_{rms}=17$ and $a_{rms}=12$ for the saturated phase for $Pr=1/4$ and $Pr=1$, respectively.
-We note that the higher magnetic Prandtl number flow has the smaller rms acceleration.
+We now turn to the statistics of a small scale quantity of the flow, namely the fluid acceleration, whose PDFs are displayed in Fig.~\ref{fig:PDF_acc} (left).
+Contrarily to the PDFs of the velocity, a large scale quantity, there are no significant differences among perpendicular and parallel components.
+This is agreement with the general observation that anisotropy of large scales decreases towards the smaller scales in turbulent flows.
+In order to improve statistics, the three acceleration components have been averaged.
+The acceleration has strongly non-Gaussian tails as usually observed in turbulent flows \cite{porta-bodenschatz-etal:2001} and decrease from the kinematic to the saturated phase (see Fig.~\ref{fig:PDF_acc} (left)).
 This is an agreement with the known fact that the saturation regime smoothes out the small scales of the velocity.
-However, when comparing the normalized PDF (Fig.~\ref{fig:PDF_acc} (right)), more extreme accelerations events are observed for the saturated regime than the pure hydrodynamic case.
-The tails of the PDFs reduce with the Prandtl number.
-Their flatness reaches $17$ and $40$ for $Pr=1$ and $Pr=1/4$, respectively, while it is $14$ in the hydro case.
+Indeed, the rms acceleration reduces from $a_{rms}=80$ for the hydrodynamic phase to $a_{rms}=16$ and $a_{rms}=10$ for the saturated phase for $Pm=1$ and $Pm=1/4$, respectively.
+Smaller magnetic Prandtl numbers imply thus smaller accelerations.
+However, when comparing the normalized PDFs (normalized to standard deviation, Fig.~\ref{fig:PDF_acc} (right)), more extreme accelerations events are observed for the saturated regime than the pure hydrodynamic case.
+The tails of the PDFs become significantly fatter.
+The flatness of the PDFs reaches $25$ in the saturated regime, while it is $14$ in the hydro case.
+Here, the Prandtl number has a negligible effect.
+The normalized PDFs distinguish therefore clearly the saturated from the kinematic dynamics.